Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 You have two options for the Haunted Barn: Jumps or No Jumps.

 Want to be scared?
-Pick the jumps and scary people will jump out as you walk through the barn.
+Pick the jumps, and scary people will jump out as you walk through the barn.
 If you want a less startling experience, go for no jumps.

 Visitor Tip: We do not recommend the Haunted Barn for young children, even without jumps.
 One portion is pitch black and is likely too intense for young guests.